Glendale Pedestrian Accident Lawyers

 Discuss Your Insurance Settlement With a Personal Injury Lawyer

-Glendale has a population of over 191,719 residents.
+Glendale has an estimated population of 199,303 residents.
 With so many pedestrians and drivers sharing the streets, it is inevitable that a pedestrian accident will arise at some point.
-In recent years, there have been several pedestrian accidents involving hit-and-runs.
-It is highly encouraged for victims of a pedestrian accident to reach out to a pedestrian accident attorney to help them build up a case in order to recover maximum compensation for their financial and emotional losses.
+In recent years, there have been several pedestrian accidents involving hit and runs, with the most recent occurring in July of 2021.
+It is highly encouraged for victims of a pedestrian accident to reach out to a pedestrian accident attorney.
+The attorney will help them build a case in order to recover maximum compensation for economic and non-economic damages.

-With over $1 billion won in settlements for our clients, we are confident that you will not be disappointed with our services.
-To request a free consultation at our Glendale personal injury law firm, reach out to our legal team 24/7 by calling (818) 839-8800 or emailing [email protected]Types of Pedestrian Accidents
+To request a free consultation at our Glendale personal injury law firm, reach out to our 24/7 legal team by calling (818) 839-8800 or emailing [email protected].

-- Vehicle backing up.
+- A vehicle backing up.
 This commonly occurs in parking lots.
 Drivers tend to have a difficult time seeing pedestrians due to other vehicles blocking their view.
-Driveways also can block a driver’s view as they are trying to back into the road.
-Regardless of visibility, a driver should always go slowly and cautiously when driving to make sure that they do not hit pedestrians who are walking by.
+Driveways can also block a driver’s view as they are trying to back into the road.
+Regardless of visibility, a driver should always back up cautiously to make sure that they do not hit pedestrians who are walking by.

-- Off-road.
+- Off-road accident.
 This happens when a driver veers off the road and hits nearby pedestrians on the sidewalk.
-This is especially negligent.

 - Pedestrian on the side of the road.
 This type of accident occurs when there is no sidewalk available.
 Due to this, a pedestrian may have to walk on a small portion of the road.
-This can become a dangerous scenario if it is dark outside or if poor weather conditions are present.
-These two circumstances can make it difficult for a driver to see a pedestrian while on the road, thus resulting in higher chances of a collision.
+This can become a dangerous scenario, especially if it is dark outside or if poor weather conditions are present.
+These two circumstances can make it difficult for a driver to see a pedestrian while on the road.

 - A pedestrian crossing a highway.
-This typically occurs in or near limited access highways or offramps, especially when a pedestrian’s vehicle breaks down or is involved in an accident.
-It is always best for pedestrians to remain in or near their vehicle until help arrives.
+This typically occurs when a pedestrian’s vehicle breaks down or is involved in an accident on a highway.
+It is always best for the pedestrian to remain in a safe location near the scene of the accident until help arrives.